Acton Children's Business Fair Frederick, MD

 No edible animal items are permitted.

-Jeff and Laura Sandefer and a few other families wanted to spark a sense of wonder and entrepreneurship in their children so they created the first Acton Children’s Business Fair in Austin, Texas, in 2007.
+Jeff and Laura Sandefer, along with a few other families, wanted to spark a sense of wonder and entrepreneurship in their children, so they created the first Acton Children’s Business Fair in Austin, Texas, in 2007.
 That year, there were seven entrepreneurs and around 25 attendees.
 Now, there are over 115 entrepreneurs and 1,500 attendees at the Acton Children's Business Fair in Austin.